Katy Perry: 2016–2019: Witness and American Idol

 The album, titled Witness, was released on June 9, 2017, to mixed reviews, and debuted at number one in the United States.
 To accompany the album's release, Perry broadcast herself on YouTube for four days with a live-stream titled Katy Perry Live: Witness World Wide, concluding with a live concert on June 12.
 The live-stream generated over 49 million views from 190 countries.
 She also embarked on Witness: The Tour, which began in September 2017 and ended in August 2018.
 On June 15, 2017, Calvin Harris released a song titled "Feels" from his album Funk Wav Bounces Vol. 1, which featured Perry, Big Sean, and Pharrell Williams.
 The song went on to reach number one in the United Kingdom.

 Perry subsequently recorded a cover of the Dear Evan Hansen song "Waving Through a Window" for the deluxe edition of the cast recording, which was released on November 2, 2018.
-The show's creators Benj Pasek and Justin Paul had requested Perry to cover the song to promote the musical's national tour and bring awareness to mental health.
+The show's creators Benj Pasek and Justin Paul had requested Perry to cover the song to promote the musical's national tour.
 Later that month, Perry released "Cozy Little Christmas".
 She also recorded the song "Immortal Flame" for the game Final Fantasy Brave Exvius, and had a playable character modeled after her.

 Outside of recording music, Perry appeared as herself in the film Zoolander 2, which was released in February 2016.
-In February 2017, the singer launched a shoe line titled "Katy Perry Collections".
-Her shoes are available on her website, Katy Perry Collections, and at retailers such as Dillard's and Walmart.
+In February 2017, the singer launched a shoe line titled Katy Perry Collections.
+Her shoes are available on its namesake website and at retailers such as Dillard's and Walmart.
 The following August, she hosted the 2017 MTV Video Music Awards.
-Perry was signed for a $25-million salary to serve as a judge on ABC's revival of American Idol, which premiered in March 2018.
-Perry began a relationship with Orlando Bloom in early 2016, and the couple got engaged on February 14, 2019.
+Perry was signed for a $25-million salary to serve as a judge on the sixteenth season of American Idol, which premiered in March 2018.
+Perry began a relationship with actor Orlando Bloom in early 2016 before the couple separated in February 2017.
+They reconciled in 2018 and got engaged on February 14, 2019.